khcrysalis/khcrysalis.dev/src/content/posts/liquid-glass-methods.md

 ## Adding a Settings.bundle

 Alternatively to patching, we can add a bundle to the app so the user can change the userdefaults without the need of doing it programmatically.
 In the documentation about [Settings.bundle](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/UserDefaults/Preferences/Preferences.html), this lets users manage defaults, though through settings instead of the app itself.
 Conveniently.
-Similar to our Swift code above, we can also modify the "com.apple.SwiftUI.IgnoreSolariumLinkedOnCheck" value within this.
+Similar to our Swift code above, we can also modify the "Ignore Solarium Linked On Check" value within this.

 Add this dictionary to the bundle of the app you're modifying, if the Settings.bundle doesn't exist, learn to make one so you can do this yourself.
 Here are the proper keys so you can enable the settings without the need of patching the app: